 \section{Introduction}

 Quantile regression (QR) is a useful statistical tool for modeling and inferring the relationship between a scalar response $y$ and a $p$-dimensional predictor $\bx$ \citep{KB1978}.
 Compared to the least squares regression that focuses on modeling the conditional mean of $y$ given $\bx$, QR allows modeling of the entire conditional distribution of $y$ given $\bx$, and thus provides valuable insights into heterogeneity in the relationship between $\bx$ and $y$.
-Moreover, quantile regression is robust against outliers and can be performed for skewed or heavy-tailed response distributions without a correct specification of the likelihood.
+Moreover, quantile regression is robust against outliers and can be performed for skewed or heavy-tailed response distributions without correct specification of the likelihood.
 These advantages make QR an appealing method to explore data features that are invisible to the least squares regression.
-We refer the reader to \citet{K2005} and \cite{KCHP2017} for an extensive overview of QR in terms of methods, theory, computation, and various extensions under complex data structures.
+We refer to \citet{K2005} and \cite{KCHP2017} for an extensive overview of QR from methods, theory, computation, to various extensions under complex data structures.